SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 7. This function will be responsible for analyzing instant measurements of engine oil and engine temperature.
 The threshold for engine oil is to flag any values less than 20, and any engine temperatures greater than 400.
 Readings that are flagged are to be put into the Service bus **alert-q** that we created earlier in this lab.

-8. In order to moved flagged messages to the queue, we must declare a Service Bus output for our function.
+8. In order to move flagged messages to the queue, we must declare a Service Bus output for our function.
 Beneath our function, press the **Integrate** button.

    ![The Function app is expanded with the Integrate item selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image223.png 'Azure Function Integrate')